The Four Different Types of Coaching Styles - HRDQ

 Let's get started!

 "Coaching" is the process of one individual working with another to help them improve their performance and reach their potential.
-The role of performance coaching has evolved to become a critical tool in enhancing performance and increasing the retention of the best employees.
+The role of performance coaching has evolved to become a critical tool for enhancing performance and increasing the retention of top employees.
 For these reasons, many Fortune 500 companies send their managers to training to become coaches.
 As the coaching process aims to maximize management, leadership potential, and behavioral change, companies are using coaching to individualize training.

 Using their experience, expertise, and encouragement, a coach can help their coachee achieve specific goals.
-To develop the skills needed to improve the professional career of the coachee, the coach uses goal setting, action planning, questioning skills, listening, and behavioral change techniques.
-The coach aims to build trust and rapport as they act as a personal advisor and collaborative partner.
+To develop the skills necessary to enhance the professional career of the coachee, the coach employs goal setting, action planning, questioning skills, active listening, and behavioral change techniques.
+The coach aims to build trust and rapport, acting as a personal advisor and collaborative partner.

 "Style" is defined as how a person behaves when they can do things their own way.
 When you know a person well, it is often easy to predict how they will act in a given situation.
 When you think of significant people in your life, you can probably distinguish the different ways each individual interacted with you.
 In other words, you can recognize their coaching style.